galargh/varanus/README.md

 ### When does the handler get called?
 The handler gets called when a match in the provided key combinations is found.
 Otherwise, the fallback handler is called.
+Both are being called asynchronously.

 The matching process occurs when a new event's modifiers list doesn't match the modifiers in the current events list, or lifetime after the original event